LUAK-leuven/luak-website/content/news/new_luak_website.md

 ## Can I help?

 Of course!
 If you have any suggestions or if you want to help with the development of the website, please contact me (Cedric) on whatsapp.

+## Where is the old website 😢

+We will keep the old one alive for quite a while still on [old.luak.be ](http://old.luak.be)

 Lots of LUAK Love xx,
 Cedric 😗